LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[VAR] A `bluff` is an attempt to make someone believe that you will do something when you do not really intend to do it. n.[C] An `institute` is an organization set up to do a particular type of work. adj. `Artifical` objects, materials, or processes do not occur naturally and are created by human beings, for example using science or technology.

+## 2022/10/24

+n.[U] A person of `renown` is well known, usually because they do or have done something good. n.[C] Your `palate` is the top part of the inside of your mouth. adj.
+Someone who is `bold` is not afraid to do things which involve risk or danger. n.[V] `Stocks` are shares in the ownership of a company, or investments on which a fixed amount of interest will be paid. n.[C] The `stalk` of a flower, leaf, or fruit is the thin part that joins it to the plant or tree. n.[VAR] A `spice` is a part of a plant, or a powder made from that part, which you put in food to give it flavour. adj.
+An `eminent` person is well-known and respected, especially because thay are good at their profession.